-- A. Prohibited Acts Drugs and Alcohol: Therefore, the manufacture, distribution, dispensation, possession, use of or presence under the influence of alcohol, inhalants, controlled substances or substances represented to be such, or unauthorized prescription medication, is prohibited on school premises or at school activities.
+A. Prohibited Acts - Drugs and Alcohol: Therefore, the manufacture, distribution, dispensation, possession, use of or presence under the influence of alcohol, inhalants, controlled substances or substances represented to be such, or unauthorized prescription medication, is prohibited on school premises or at school activities.
 In addition, the District will not condone the involvement of any employee with illicit drugs, even where the employee is not on District premises.
 Employees of the school system shall not possess, use, or distribute any illicit drug or alcoholic beverage as defined in Wisconsin Statutes while on school premises or while responsible for chaperoning students on school-sponsored trips.
-Any employee who possesses, uses, or distributes any illicit drug or alcoholic beverage on school premises, or while responsible for chaperoning students on school premises, or while responsible for chaperoning students were determined on school premises.
-All school employees shall cooperate with law enforcement agencies in investigations concerning any violation of this provision. - B. Tobacco and Nicotine, Vaping Products: Employees shall not use tobacco and nicotine products except for nicotine products used as part of a smoking cessation program as defined below (including e-cigarettes) on District premises, in District vehicles, or in the presence of students at school or school-related activities except as provided for below.
+Any employee who possesses, uses, or distributes any illicit drug or alcoholic beverage on school premises, or while responsible for chaperoning students on a school sponsored trip may be disciplined, up to and including discharge.

+All school employees shall cooperate with law enforcement agencies in investigations concerning any violation of this provision.

+- B. Tobacco and Nicotine, Vaping Products: Employees shall not use tobacco and nicotine products except for nicotine products used as part of a smoking cessation program as defined below (including e-cigarettes) on District premises, in District vehicles, or in the presence of students at school or school-related activities except as provided for below.
 Employees who violate this policy will be subject to disciplinary action, up to and including termination from employment. § 120.12(20), Wis.
 Stats.